Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 13 Oktober 2024 01.30.39 UTC
+- WIB: Minggu, 13 Oktober 2024 02.18.01 UTC
-- WITA: Minggu, 13 Oktober 2024 02.30.39 UTC
+- WITA: Minggu, 13 Oktober 2024 03.18.01 UTC
-- WIT: Minggu, 13 Oktober 2024 03.30.39 UTC
+- WIT: Minggu, 13 Oktober 2024 04.18.01 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: motivational
+Kategori: inspirational